xitop/edzed/docs/blocks.rst

   Use this feature only for auxiliary blocks that you will not need to reference by name.

-  The optional *comment* can be any arbitrary text and is not used internally.
+  The optional *comment* may be any arbitrary text and is not used internally.

     .. versionchanged:: 21.3.16
       the *comment* parameter and the corresponding ``comment`` attribute were formerly